UC-Code4Life/hello-world/README.md

 # hello-world
 My first respository.
-I'm a UC senior undergraduate student in the Cybersecurit major program.
+I'm a UC senior undergraduate student in the Cybersecurity major program.

 Make sure you completed the following items before you submit the assignment on Canvas:
 Create a repository on GitHub